WestiferRobin/prism-project/docs/FotfGame/FotF_Inspirations.md

       - Workshop: Cannon and Trebuchet
       - Gate and Walls: Upgrade to Cannon
       - Turret: Upgrade to Cannon
+      - Castle => Heroes
   - Units:
     - Trebuchet
     - Cannon
+    - Heroes

 - Notes:
   - Fog of War in this game is perfect.
 Hue at 50 percent vs 100 percent in a units or building view.
   - When a section is conquered or radar update then the section is exposed
   - When configuring keybindings and shortcuts, this game is the basis of all RTS games.
+  - If breeding is a feature then we need those children to learn in schools and universities to become heroes?

 ## Red Alert 2